We compare what's there to find the best deals for you.

 At almost 10,000 miles from the UK, direct flights to Australia don’t yet exist as planes currently need to stop en route to refuel, but all that is about to change with the introduction of the new – and frankly gargantuan – Boeing 787-9 Dreamliner.

-Qantas, the country’s national carrier, is due to launch direct, non-stop flights in 2017 that will deliver passengers from London to Perth with a flight time to Australia of around 17 to 18 hours.
+Qantas, the country’s national carrier, is due to launch direct, non-stop flights in 2018 that will deliver passengers from London to Perth with a flight time to Australia of around 17 hours.

 The move is likely to herald a new era for inter-continental travel and make the land Down Under even more accessible to British holidaymakers.